etfriedman/Live-FacialRecognition-python/README.md

-# Face Recognition in python using a pre trained DNN (Deep Nueral Network)
+# LIVE Facial Recognition in python using a pre trained DNN (Deep Nueral Network)

 ## Use of face_recognition library, edited to train on any number of images that you put inside the /Faces/ Folder.